senarvi/senarvi.github.io/_posts/2016-11-20-avoiding-problems-in-theano-graphs.md

 ---
 layout: post
-title: "Avoiding problems in Theano graphs"
+title: "Avoiding problems in Theano computation graphs"
 description: "Notes on writing, testing, and debugging Theano computation graphs"
 category:
 tags: []
 ---
 {% include JB/setup %}

-### Theano and NumPy
+### NumPy as a reference

 Theano interface is made as similar to NumPy as possible.
 Theano code often closely resembles NumPy code, but the interface is limited and some differences are necessary because of how Theano works.
-It might not always be clear that the matrix operations do what you intended.
-It's easy to test them by running the same operations in an interactive Python session using NumPy.
+If you're not confident that the matrix operations do what you intended, you can esily test them by running the same operations in an interactive Python session using NumPy.

-While Theano documentation is not perfect, it often helps to look a the corresponding NumPy documentation.
+While Theano documentation is not perfect, it often helps to look at the corresponding NumPy documentation.
 If you’re new to both Theano and NumPy, you should at least familiarize yourself with [broadcasting](http://docs.scipy.org/doc/numpy/user/basics.broadcasting.html), and